hack3rs.ca network-security

 practice-plan

-# Create one custom Zeek detection hypothesis and test it in a lab.
+# Write one custom detection hypothesis — specific behavior, not "anything suspicious" — and test it in a lab.

 related-tools-in-this-path